turbot/steampipe-mod-aws-well-architected/README.md

 # AWS Well-Architected Mod for Powerpipe

+> [!IMPORTANT]
+> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
+[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
+>
+> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 200+ checks covering AWS Well-Architected Framework defined best practices across all AWS regions.

 Run checks in a dashboard: